Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Results and physical analysis

-At this stage, we clarify the distinct roles played by the parameters $\beta_{1}$ and $\epsilon$.
+Let us now clarify the distinct roles played by the parameters $\beta_{1}$ and $\epsilon$.
 In our linear $f(Q)$ gravity model, the field equations themselves are rescaled.
-Consequently, the energy density, two pressures, anisotropy, surface density, etc. decrease when the value of $\beta_1$ is decreased as can be seen in Figs.~(\ref{fig8})-(\ref{fig11}) and Table~\ref{tab4}.
+Consequently, the energy density, two pressures, anisotropy, surface density, etc., decrease when the value of $\beta_1$ is decreased, as can be seen in Fig.~\ref{fig8}-\ref{fig11} and Table~\ref{tab4}.
 This makes it possible for a pure $f(Q)$ gravity model with $\beta_{1} < 1$ to support larger masses than in GR and even to reach the neutron star-black hole mass gap, without altering the EOS stiffness or the underlying VT$+$Karmarkar geometry.
 On the other hand, since the metric potentials remain fixed in a linear $f(Q)$ theory, the maximum compactness bound and the geometric structure of the equilibrium configuration do not change.

 The gravitational decoupling parameter $\epsilon$ provides an additional degree of freedom that is absent in pure $f(Q)$ gravity.
-It introduces an explicit deformation of the metric potentials and, thereby, modifies both geometry and matter simultaneously.
-The geometric deformation alters the anisotropy profile, the hydrostatic balance and the admissible compactness, enabling the construction of configurations with significantly higher masses than those allowed by varying $\beta_{1}$ alone.
-As a result, for a fixed $\beta_1$, increasing $\epsilon$ continues to raise the maximum mass beyond what pure linear $f(Q)$ can achieve.
-Thus, the decoupling approach extends the accessible mass range and allows even heavier and more compact stars within the same underlying gravitational theory.
+It introduces an explicit deformation of the metric potentials, thereby modifying both the geometry and matter simultaneously.
+The geometric deformation alters the anisotropic profile, the hydrostatic balance and the admissible compactness, enabling the construction of configurations with significantly higher masses than those allowed by varying $\beta_{1}$ alone.
+As a result, for a fixed $\beta_1$, increasing $\epsilon$ continues to increase the maximum mass beyond what pure linear $f(Q)$ can achieve.
+Thus, the decoupling approach extends the accessible mass range and allows for even heavier, more compact stars within the same underlying gravitational theory.
 Therefore, while a linear $f(Q)$ gravity can rescale the total gravitational mass through the parameter $\beta_{1}$, the geometric deformation induced by $\epsilon$ can provide higher mass objects.
 The model, thus, can accommodate a much wider class of compact stars than in GR.
 The enhancement of the mass window arises from two independent mechanisms: coupling-driven matter rescaling ($\beta_1$) and geometric deformation ($\epsilon$).
 Their independent action allows configurations unattainable in GR for the same effective stiffness.